k2view-academy/K2View-Academy/articles/31_external_resources/03_invoke_http_rest_call_example.md

 # Invoking an HTTP REST Call

-### Objective and Introduction

 This example demonstrates how a Telco mobile carrier responds to customers complaining about bad service using a REST API to reveal the location (country, city, long and lat coordinates) of a customer via their current IP domain.
 Note that this use case has already been implemented in a Fabric project, whereby proactive messages are sent to customers.

 Let's assume that a feed updates Fabric with data about the carrier's regional problems and that this information is stored in a Fabric reference table.
 When customers contact the Call Center to complain, a match is made between their current location and the reference table.
 To do so, the carrier's CRM calls the Fabric Web Service whose response  indicates whether the customer is located in a known bad service area.

 The following example features:
 -  A Web Service.
 For more information about creating Web Services in Fabric, click [here](/articles/15_web_services_and_graphit/03_create_a_web_service.md).
 -  A REST API that calls the IP Geolocation service - https://ip-api.com/ - which responds in JSON format via a JSON parser provided in an external JAR.
 For more information, click [External Jars](/articles/31_external_resources/01_external_jars.md) usage.
-In this scenario we have omitted external JAR handling guidelines.
+Note that in this scenario external JAR handling guidelines have been omitted.

 ### Example

-#### Preparations
+#### Preparation

-In this example we created a new **SERVICE_ISSUES** reference table and populated it with 2 rows to simulate the feed process.
+Create a new **SERVICE_ISSUES** reference table and populate it with 2 rows to simulate the feed process.